Blog

 funlove-meterpsychologyrelationships

-Your clever password with the special characters and number substitutions is probably weaker than you think.
+Your clever password is probably weaker than you think.
 Here's what actually makes a password hard to crack.

 securitypasswordstipstools

-Complex decisions paralyze us because we try to hold too many variables at once.
-Reframing them as binary questions — and then answering quickly — is an underrated life skill.
+Complex decisions paralyze us because we hold too many variables at once.
+Reframing them as yes-or-no questions is an underrated skill.

 decision-makingproductivitytipsyes-no

-When you're staring at a blank canvas with infinite color options, constraints help more than freedom.
-Here's how random color generation can jumpstart creative work.
+Staring at a blank canvas with infinite color options?
+Constraints help more than freedom.
+Random color generation can jumpstart creative work.

 designcolorscreativitytips

-Dice have been used for randomization for over five thousand years.
-But not all dice are created equal — and the physics of a fair roll are more interesting than you'd expect.
+Dice have been used for randomization for over 5,000 years.
+Not all dice are created equal — and the physics of a fair roll are fascinating.

 gamingdicehistoryrandomness

-Randomized experiments are the backbone of modern medicine, tech, and social science.
-Here's the surprisingly recent history of how we learned to trust random assignment over expert judgment.
+Randomized experiments underpin modern medicine, tech, and social science.
+Here's how we learned to trust random assignment over expert judgment.

 sciencehistoryrandomnesstechnology

-Distributed teams struggle with the spontaneous social moments that in-office teams get for free.
-A few low-tech randomizer-based rituals can fill the gap without adding another platform to the stack.
+Remote teams miss spontaneous social moments.
+A few randomizer-based rituals can fill the gap without adding another platform.

 remote-workteamstipsproductivity

-How to Run a Genuinely Fair Giveaway on Your Stream
+How to Run a Fair Giveaway on Stream

 Giveaways build community and reward your audience — but only if they're fair.
 Here's how to run one that your viewers can actually trust.